day8/re-frame/docs/flows-advanced-topics.md

 ### Reactive context

 To know if a thing has changed, you have to remember what it was.
-To propagate change from one value to the next, you have to remember their relationship (a [`watchable`](https://clojuredocs.org/clojure.core/add-watch)).
+To propagate change from one identity to the another, you have to remember their relationship (a [`watchable`](https://clojuredocs.org/clojure.core/add-watch)).
 Memory is state.
 Remembering is a side-effect.

 Reagent does this.
 Its main constructs - *reactive atom*, and *component* - are stateful, impure.